eraser-dev/eraser/README.md

 ## Getting started

-Create an [ImageList](./test/e2e/test-data/eraser_v1alpha1_imagelist.yaml) and specify the images you would like to remove manually.
+Create an [ImageList](./test/e2e/test-data/eraser_v1alpha1_imagelist.yaml) and specify the images you would like to remove.

 Example:
 ```bash